btrccts/btrccts/README.md

 - https://pypi.org/project/btrccts/

-The python package hashes can be found in the requirements.txt.
+The python package hashes can be found in the `version_hashes.txt`.

 You can also clone the repository, see [Development](development)